 Two Simple Methods for Slicing a Mango!

 Learning the proper method for cutting a mango opens up a world of mouthwatering culinary possibilities.
-Find out how to recognize a perfectly ripe mango, and then master several simple techniques for removing the skin and slicing the fruit.
+Find out how to recognize a perfectly ripe mango, then master several simple techniques for removing the skin and slicing the fruit.
 Have some as a sweet treat, or use it in salsas, smoothies, or even rice for a different meal.

 Mangoes are in season right now, so my husband recently asked me to pick up a few at the supermarket.